SenseNet/docs.sensenet.com/content/tutorials/install/04-install-from-scratch.md

 ```

 ### Configuration
 sensenet works with the official `IConfiguration` API provided by .Net Core.
-That means you can define config values in any of the well-known ways (appSettings.json, environment, etc.), we do not define any restrictions.
+That means you can define config values in any of the well-known ways (appSettings.json, environment, etc.).

 sensenet features rely on predefined configuration values that usually reside under the `sensenet` section - with the exception of database connection strings that are stored in the standard `ConnectionStrings` section.